 The consequences of confusing and/or incorrect scale are far more severe in virtual reality, where mismatches in the dimensions of your world can cause motion sickness and dizziness in your players.
 Moreover, when looking at your game world in VR it’s far easier to notice when/where the scale is incorrect.
 Depth perception makes the discrepancies obvious.

-- Finally, if you’re having issues importing your meshes into Unity at the correct scale (which is a whole other article!), you should double check its scale factor in the import settings under the ‘Model’ tab.
-I hope you find the solution to your problem there!
+- Finally, if you’re having issues importing your meshes into Unity at the correct scale (which is a whole other kettle of fish), you should double check its scale factor in the import settings under the ‘Model’ tab.
+Hopefully you find the solution to your problem there.